How many people are on the City Council?

 What is the California Voting Rights Act?

 In 2001, the California Voting Rights Act (CVRA) was enacted to implement California’s constitutional guarantees of equal protection and the right to vote.
-The CVRA expands on voting rights granted under the federal Voting Rights Act by, among other things, lessening the burden for communities to challenge at-large elections systems that dilute their ability to elect a candidate of their choice.
 Jurisdictions can be sued if they elect their governing body using an at-large system rather than a system with districts.
 If a jurisdiction chooses to argue against the suit and loses in court, the jurisdiction must change its election system and pay for attorneys, experts and other expenses incurred by the City and the plaintiffs.
 Jurisdictions that choose to comply with the plaintiffs' requests incur fewer legal expenses and must follow a set timeline to transition to district elections.

 What are the terms of the settlement?

-The settlement will create a new downtown district represented by one elected City Council member as well as a larger surrounding district from which four Council members will be elected at-large.
-The settlement also calls for the implementation, if feasible, of Ranked Choice Voting in both districts.
+The settlement would create a new downtown district represented by one elected City Council member as well as a larger surrounding district from which four Council members would be elected at-large.
+The settlement also calls for the implementation of Ranked Choice Voting in both districts.

 What is the new downtown district?

-The new downtown district generally includes El Paseo, San Pablo Avenue, and Civic Center-adjacent neighborhoods.
+The new downtown district would include neighborhoods in the San Pablo Avenue, Civic Center and El Paseo areas.
 Its final boundaries will be determined with input from residents.

 What is Ranked Choice Voting?